WesleyM77/MTG-Life-Counter/README.md

 Swipe left or click to the right of the menu to close it.

 Press and hold on a player tile to open a colorpicker allowing the user to change their player tile color.

+Go wild on it or use it as is.